Wayfair vs. South Dakota—Internet Sales Tax

-The NLRB is accepting comments through December 13, 2018.
-ASA has signed on to the Coalition for a Democratic Workplace comments, as well as, planning to submit our own.
+The NLRB is accepting comments through January 28, 2019 ASA has signed on to the Coalition for a Democratic Workplace comments, as well as, submitted our own comments.
 Please contact Catherine Treadwell, Director of Government Affairs at firstname.lastname@example.org with any questions.

 California Proposition 65

 On August 31, 2018 the new Clear and Reasonable Warnings of Proposition 65 went into effect.
 Proposition 65 is a regulation in the State of California intended to address the growing concerns about exposure to toxic chemicals.
 That initiative is officially known as the Safe Drinking Water and Toxic Enforcement Act of 1986.
 The law requires California to publish a list of chemicals known to cause cancer or reproductive toxicity, and for businesses with 10 or more employees to provide warnings when they knowingly and intentionally cause significant exposures to listed chemicals.

 To assist are members, the following is being provided on the new Clear and Reasonable Warning requirements and the impact it has on are members who distribute product in the State of California or distribute product on the internet to consumers located in the State of California:

 Overview of the New Requirements

 ASA is committed to keeping our members informed on the implementation of this new regulation.
 Please contact Jim Kendzel at email@example.com with your questions or feedback.